There are plenty of things to do in Papagayo, Costa Rica. All the best things to do on the Papagayo Peninsula are right here in this article.

 A huge portion of the world’s bee population is considered to be living in this reserve.
 In fact, around 250 bee species can be found here.

-With a measure of 2,646 hectares, the wildlife refuge is indeed small in size yet overflowing with flora and fauna.
+With 2,646 hectares, the wildlife refuge is indeed small in size yet overflowing with flora and fauna.

 Lomas de Barbudal, too, is not well-known to many, making it a great place to visit for those who would like to do away with the crowd that usually comes with Costa Rica national parks.